torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 - fast enough to visualize large datasets, maybe millions of points
 - scriptable, so chart source code plays well with version control

 Without doing much research on the options I decided to start with the venerable gnuplot.
-Data I've needed to analyze at previous jobs have always been time-series, so I chose visualizing my bash history as a practice task.
+Data I've needed to analyze at previous jobs have always been time series or event streams, so I chose visualizing my bash history as a practice task.
 After working through a series of charts of increasing sophistication with gnuplot I started worrying that other tools might be more convenient, so I replicated my gnuplot journey with matplotlib.
 In the end my worries were unfounded and I'm actually pretty happy with gnuplot, especially for quick-and-dirty jobs. matplotlib certainly has some advantages, like having a popular, sensible language like Python as its interface, and possibly being an alternative to R when used along with [pandas](http://pandas.pydata.org/pandas-docs/stable/index.html), but gnuplot's brevity is difficult to resist.

-I've been disappointed with the resources I've found for charting time-series data in both gnuplot and matplotlib, motivating me to share my experience.
+I've been disappointed with the resources I've found for charting timestamped data in both gnuplot and matplotlib, motivating me to share my experience.

 If you're less interested in the progression and just want to see how I'd recommend making a chart like the below from a timestamped log, skip [here](#multiple-distributions-stacked-bars).